Boeing CH-47 Chinook: Falklands War

 The Chinook was used both by Argentina and the United Kingdom during the Falklands War in 1982.

 The Argentine Air Force and the Argentine Army each deployed two CH-47C helicopters, which were widely used in general transport duties.
 Of the Army's aircraft, one was destroyed on the ground by 30 mm cannon fire from an RAF GR3 Harrier, while the other was captured by the British and reused after the war.
-Both Argentine Air Force helicopters were returned to Argentina and remained in service until 2002.
+Both Argentine Air Force helicopters returned to Argentina and remained in service until 2002.

 Three British Chinooks were destroyed on 25 May 1982 when Atlantic Conveyor was struck by an Exocet sea-skimming missile fired by an Argentine Super Étendard.
-The sole surviving British Chinook, Bravo November, did outstanding service in the Falklands, lifting 81 troops on one occasion and is still in service 38 years later.
+The sole surviving British Chinook, Bravo November, did outstanding service in the Falklands, lifting 81 troops on one occasion.
+Since April 2022, it has been on display at Royal Air Force Museum Cosford.